Breazile/MandoPuterPi/README.md

 ### 1a.
 Raspberry Pi Zero W Setup

 These steps only apply to the Zero W board (Wi-Fi version).
 If you have a Raspberry Pi Zero follow steps in 1b below.
 Setup is simple, we will complete these steps:
-- Download the right image to your PC and flash it to the SD card
+- Download the right image :floppy_disk: to your PC and flash it to the SD card
 - Customize your Wi-Fi setting, so you can access it remotely.
 This is not required, but another way to connect and configure your MandoPuter if you do not have a keyboard and monitor connected to it
 - Insert the SD card into the Pi and power on